This article was first published on April 19th, 2018, and was updated January 2023.

 How Much are My PPC Keywords Worth?

 With PPC keyword research, you are conducting a very direct cost-benefit analysis.
 Your clicks need to turn into new sales.
 If a keyword doesn’t carry much buying intent, you aren’t very likely to get much direct value out of it.
 You should leave out these keywords from your strategy.
-On the other hand, if a keyword has an acceptable search volume and a clear purchasing intent, it’s probably a great candidate for your PPC campaigns.

 How Much Traffic Will My SEO Keywords Drive?

 SEO keyword research is all about producing traffic volume.
 This volume can come through a single keyword—like the “banner ad sizes” article we discussed earlier—or as an aggregate volume from many keywords with small search volume—like this “ppc vs seo keyword research” focused article.